Edge Developer Platform

 KV Template

-Counter Template: Allows users to record and display the number of occurrences of project business needs, which can be used for statistics in business scenarios such as "click count," "blog visits," etc.
+Counter Template: Allows users to record and display the occurrence count of project business needs.
+Can be used for statistics of business scenarios such as "clicks" and "blog access traffic".